-Q: Can I get temporary insurance for my car for as short as a week or just one month?
+Can I get coverage for my car for as short as a week or just one month?

-A: Yes, you can get auto insurance for a week or a month by buying a standard policy and canceling it early.
+Yes, you can get auto insurance for a week or a month by buying a standard policy and canceling it early.
 In most cases, you should be eligible for a refund on the rest of your premium.
-You could also avoid cancellation fees if you give a lot of notice to your insurance provider.
-Be sure to check with your insurer on their cancellation policies so you know what to expect.
+You could also avoid cancellation fees if you give a lot of notice to your provider.
+Be sure to check with your provider’s cancellation policies so you know what to expect.

-Q: Does temporary car insurance cost more than other policies?
+Does short-term coverage cost more than other policies?

-A: This depends on several factors, including the coverage you buy, your risk factors, location, and a lot more.
-Short-term or temporary insurance could end up being more expensive than regular car insurance due to fees and special insurance like non-owner coverage.
-On the other hand, you may be able to find a cheap temporary car insurance policy.
+This depends on several factors, including the coverages you buy, your risk factors, location, and a lot more.
+Using insurance on a temporary basis could end up being more expensive due to cancellation fees and special types like non-owner.
+On the other hand, you may be able to find a policy that’s cheap enough that to satisfy your needs.
 But it’s going to take a lot of your time to find and sign up for one, only to cancel a short time later.

 Is an insurance policy a contract?
 Can I cancel any time I want?